matyix/helix/site-releases/0.6.1-incubating/src/site/markdown/tutorial_rebalance.md

 }
 ```

-Suppose the current state of the system is 'MyResource_0' -> {N1:MASTER, N2:SLAVE} and the application changes the ideal state to 'MyResource_0' -> {N1:SLAVE,N2:MASTER}.
-While the application decides which node is MASTER and which is SLAVE, Helix will not blindly issue MASTER-->SLAVE to N1 and SLAVE-->MASTER to N2 in parallel, since that might result in a transient state where both N1 and N2 are masters, which violates the MasterSlave constraint that there is exactly one MASTER at a time.
-Helix will first issue MASTER-->SLAVE to N1 and after it is completed, it will issue SLAVE-->MASTER to N2.
+Suppose the current state of the system is 'MyResource_0' \-\> {N1:MASTER, N2:SLAVE} and the application changes the ideal state to 'MyResource_0' \-\> {N1:SLAVE,N2:MASTER}.
+While the application decides which node is MASTER and which is SLAVE, Helix will not blindly issue MASTER \-\-\> SLAVE to N1 and SLAVE \-\-\> MASTER to N2 in parallel, since that might result in a transient state where both N1 and N2 are masters, which violates the MasterSlave constraint that there is exactly one MASTER at a time.
+Helix will first issue MASTER \-\-\> SLAVE to N1 and after it is completed, it will issue SLAVE \-\-\> MASTER to N2.